Sgudkov/GOS_ATTACHMENTS/README.md

 # GOS_ATTACHMENTS
 ## Get all attachmetns of business objects

-### This example show how you can retrieve all attachments of any business object.
+### This example show how you can retrieve all attachments of any business object and then use CRUD.

 #### How use.